✓ Updated May 2026

 Getting Around Miami, Florida, USA

-Connecting Miami to Fort Lauderdale, West Palm Beach, and Orlando, Brightline offers a comfortable and efficient way to travel between South Florida cities.
-It's ideal for day trips or longer excursions without the hassle of driving.
+Brightline offers a high-speed rail service connecting Miami to Fort Lauderdale, West Palm Beach, and soon Orlando.
+It's a comfortable and efficient way to travel between South Florida cities, bypassing highway traffic entirely.

 Ride-Sharing Services (Uber/Lyft)

-Ubiquitous throughout Miami, Uber and Lyft are convenient for door-to-door service, especially when traveling with luggage or to areas not well-served by public transit.
-They are particularly useful for getting to and from Miami International Airport (MIA).
+Ubiquitous in Miami, Uber and Lyft are convenient for door-to-door service, especially when traveling to areas not well-served by public transit or with luggage.
+They are readily available across the city and its beaches.

 Trolleys (City of Miami)

-Several free trolley systems operate within specific Miami neighborhoods like Brickell, Coral Gables, and South Beach.
-They are excellent for short, local trips within these districts.
+Several free trolley routes operate within specific Miami neighborhoods, including Coral Gables, Coconut Grove, and the Design District.
+They are ideal for short hops within these districts and connecting to Metrorail or Metromover stations.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.